wechaty/docusaurus/jekyll/_posts/2020-08-06-wechaty-twitter-to-wechat.md

   // Twitter ID you wanted to monitor
   twitter_user_id: "fill_in_your_twitter_account",

-  // WeChaty and Wechat information
+  // Wechaty and Wechat information
   puppet_padplus_token: 'fill_in_your_puppet_padplus_token',
   wechat_chatroom_id : '555456789@chatroom',
 }